 The technique involves staining the tissue specimen with a haematoxylin stain composed of ferric chloride and iodine, and comprises two main steps:

-(1) Overstaining: this step involves a complex of haematoxylin–ferric chloride–iodine.
-The latter two components act as mordants to fix the haematoxylin stain to the tissues, and also act as oxidizing agents to help convert haematoxylin to haematein.
+(1) Overstaining: This step involves a complex of haematoxylin–ferric chloride–iodine.
+The latter two components act as mordants to fix the haematoxylin stain to the tissues and also act as oxidizing agents to help convert haematoxylin to haematein.
 The staining mechanism probably involves hydrogen bond formation between the haematoxylin and tissue, although the specifics of this reaction are not well known.
 Since elastin has a strong affinity for the iron-haematoxylin complex in the stain, it holds the dye longer than other tissue components.
-Elastin therefore remains stained even after other tissue elements are decolorised.
+Elastin therefore remains stained even after other tissue elements are decolorized.

 Consequently, the end product of the reaction is such that elastic fibers and cell nuclei are stained black by the Verhoeff component.
 Collagen and muscle are stained red by the van Gieson counterstain, which also results in yellow staining of cell cytoplasm and other tissue components.

 Who uses Van Gieson stain?

 This stain is used widely for both diagnostic and research purposes.

 In diagnostic labs, VVG is used to identify the presence or absence of elastic fibers in tissues.
 For instance, pathologists may use it to demonstrate the loss of elastic tissue in the lung in patients with emphysema and thinning and loss of elastic fibers in the blood vessels of patients with arteriosclerosis.

 Similarly, researchers investigating any of these types of diseases may also routinely examine VVG-stained tissue sections to detect the presence or absence of elastic fibers in tissues of interest.
 Other researchers may simply use the stain simply to differentiate connective tissue fibers in tissues of interest.